OK, don’t be scared off. Legals are a necessary part of getting married, but they are easy. You can leave them to me.

 At least one month’s notice.

-There’s a form called the Notice of Intent to Marry – find it here
+There’s a form called the Notice of Intended Marriage – find it here

 This needs to be signed and witnessed – and sent to me – via scan, in person – or in the post – no less than 1 month prior to your big day – but please don’t leave it that long.

 You can print this one out, and be super-organised, or we can take care of it, when we get together.

 If it’s not possible to sign it with me, you’ll need a JP, lawyer, doctor – or police officer to witness your signatures BEFORE you get it to me.

 • An original birth certificate AND a drivers licence, Proof of Age card or passport –